-ESE content specialists review the recommendations of the expert reviewers and item committees and determine whether or not to accept the suggested edits.
-The items are also reviewed and edited by ESE and Measured Progress editors to ensure adherence to style guidelines in The Chicago Manual of Style, to MCAS-specific style guidelines, and to sound testing principles.
-According to these principles, all items should
+DESE content specialists review the recommendations of the ADC and Bias committees and expert reviewers and determine whether to accept the suggested edits.
+The items are also reviewed and edited by DESE and Measured Progress editors to ensure adherence to style guidelines in The Chicago Manual of Style, to MCAS-specific style guidelines, and to sound testing principles.
+According to these principles, all items should:

-- demonstrate correct grammar, punctuation, usage, and spelling; - be written in a clear, concise style; - contain unambiguous explanations that tell students what is required to attain a maximum score; - be written at a reading level that allows students to demonstrate their knowledge of the subject matter being tested; and - exhibit high technical quality regarding psychometric characteristics.
+- demonstrate correct grammar, punctuation, usage, and spelling; - be written in a clear, concise style; - contain unambiguous explanations that tell students what is required to attain a maximum score: - be written at a reading level that allows students to demonstrate their knowledge of the subject matter being tested; and - exhibit high technical quality regarding psychometric characteristics.